-Dollar/Comma -- The dollar/comma code permits the placement of dollar signs and/or commas in numeric field report formats.
-This option is used only if the field is numeric and if the file and field report codes indicate that the field may be operated on by REPORT.
-This option may also be selected through REPORT at report definition time.
-Extra space is automatically created in reports for the fields lengthened due to the addition of dollar signs and/or commas.
-Dollar signs are printed to the left of the field; commas are printed at three-digit intervals to the left of the decimal point.
-The external format of the field in a REPORT-generated report resulting from each dollar/comma code is illustrated as follows.
+Specify the Dol/Comma (dollar/comma) field to place dollar signs or commas (or both) in numeric field report formats.
+This option is used only if the field is numeric (Internal formats B, P, U, or Z) and if you specified 0 in the Report Code field.
+This option can also be specified using the REPORT utility at report definition time.
+Extra space is automatically created in reports for the fields lengthened due to the addition of dollar signs or commas.
+Dollar signs are printed to the left of the field.
+Commas are printed at three-digit intervals to the left of the decimal point.